-Qualified journalists, photographers, videographers and community educators who are either employees of or on assignment for a recognized print, radio, broadcast or online consumer, medical, community-based or AIDS service organization-sponsored media outlet are eligible to apply for complementary media registration.
-For the purpose of media accreditation, the term “community educator” refers to anyone doing journalism for an AIDS service organization (ASOs) or other community-based media outlets.
+Qualified journalists, photographers, videographers and community educators who are either employees of or on assignment for a recognized print, radio, broadcast or online consumer, medical, community-based or AIDS service organization-sponsored media outlet are eligible to apply for complementary media registration for HIVR4P // Virtual.
+For the purpose of media accreditation, the term “community educator” refers to anyone doing journalism for an AIDS service organization (ASOs) or other community-based media outlet.

-Media accreditation will not be provided to representatives of medical marketing companies; investment publications; representatives of non-media (e.g., sales, marketing, or advertising) departments or entities; university or research newsletters; outlets or individuals sponsored by non-media commercial enterprises; or personal blogs.
-Media accreditation is reserved to working journalists and is granted at the discretion of the conference organizers.
+Media accreditation will not be provided to: representatives of medical marketing companies; investment publications; representatives of non-media (for example, sales, marketing, or advertising) departments or entities; university or research newsletters; outlets or individuals sponsored by non-media commercial enterprises; or personal blogs.
+Media accreditation is reserved for working journalists and is granted at the discretion of the conference organizers.

-Journalists seeking media accreditation to HIVR4P should apply through the HIVR4P registration page here.
-Journalists are encouraged to apply for media accreditation in advance of the conference.
-On-site media registration will only be available if space permits.
+Journalists seeking media accreditation for HIVR4P // Virtual should apply through the HIVR4P registration page here.
+To guarantee access, journalists are encouraged to apply for media accreditation as far in advance as possible.